Root Cause Analysis of Outliers in Unknown Cyclic Graphs: CONCLUSION AND LIMITATIONS

-\section{Conclusion and Limitations}
+Figure \ref{fig:real_world} shows the rank of the true root causes across all benchmark datasets.
+Following \cite{pham2024BARO}, when multiple interventional samples are present, we first compute a score for each sample individually and then use the maximum of these scores.
+Since this approach is computationally prohibitive for the Cholesky method, there, the interventional samples are aggregated using the mean beforehand.

+In the appendix, for the RCAEval benchmark, we include a more detailed breakdown of the results, distinguishing the different fault types and reporting the Avg@5 metric rather than the rank of the true root cause.
+Doing so, we mimic the setup in \cite{pham2024root} and show that our method outperforms 18 of the 21 methods considered there.
+We also present experiments on semi-synthetic data illustrating that our method remains effective under moderate violations of the linearity assumption.
+Finally, we compare our approach with the ICE method \cite{Rothenhaeulser2015}, since it can identify intervention targets even for cyclic graphs.
+However, it requires data from at least three distinct environments to be available.

+\section{CONCLUSION AND LIMITATIONS}

-{ We introduce a simple yet effective approach for RCA in linear SEMs, which, to our knowledge, is the only method that provably works for unknown cyclic graphs using a simple anomalous sample.
+{ We introduce a simple yet effective approach for RCA in linear SEMs, which, to our knowledge, is the only method that provably works for unknown cyclic graphs using a single anomalous sample.
 In addition, it remains applicable in the presence of multiple root causes or latent variables, given that the graph is sufficiently sparse.
-It relies crucially on the assumption that the SEM describing the normal regime also holds for the anomalous regime.
+It relies crucially on the assumption that, except for the root causes, the SEM describing the normal regime also holds for the anomalous regime.
 Whether this assumption holds depends heavily on the respective use case; we have shown a real-world example where the method at least clearly outperforms chance level.
-In simulation studies, our method outperforms existing approaches, while offering faster computation.}
+In simulation studies, our method outperforms existing approaches while offering faster computation.} There are two complementary ways to justify the assumption that only one or a few structural equations change in the anomalous regime while the others remain unchanged.
+On the one hand, one may argue that the task of root cause analysis would otherwise be ill-defined, since all nodes could be considered root causes \citep{Budhathoki2022}.
+On the other hand, the {\it Independence of Mechanisms Principle} (see Sections 2.1 and 2.2 in \cite{causality_book}) posits that mechanisms vary independently, making it unlikely that {\it rare} changes occur simultaneously at the same time stamp or for the same statistical unit.
+Moreover, the {\it Sparse Mechanism Shift Hypothesis} \citep{Schölkopf} explicitly assumes that distributional shifts can be attributed to changes in only a small number of mechanisms.